Stress is something we all face in life. Overcoming stress or correctly handling it is vital for our success and peace of mind.

 "And when Pharaoh drew near, the children of Israel lifted up their eyes, and behold, the Egyptians marched after them.
 So they were very afraid, and the children of Israel cried out to the Lord.
 Then they said to Moses, "Because there were no graves in Egypt, have you taken us away to die in the wilderness?
 Why have you so dealt with us"...And the Lord said to Moses, "Why do you cry to Me?
 Tell the children of Israel to go forward."
 [Ex.
 14:10-11, 15, NKJV]

 The children of Israel are the classic example of what not to do.
 They panicked under stress.
 They complained and whined.
 That is the reason they failed in overcoming stress for the rest of their lives.
 That is being overcome with stress and not overcoming stress.
 We see that God was faithful and looked after them in spite of their bad attitude; however, they missed the blessings God had for them.
 They never grew up and God was not pleased.

 "Who were they who heard and rebelled?
 Were they not all those Moses led out of Egypt?
 And with whom was he angry for forty years?
 Was it not with those who sinned, whose bodies fell in the desert?
 And to whom did God swear that they would never enter his rest if not to those who disobeyed?
 So we see that they were not able to enter, because of their unbelief."
 [Heb.
 3:16-19, NIV]

-They simply would not pause and take time to think and so allow faith to build in their hearts.
-They were not overcoming stress but caving it to it.
+They simply would not pause and take time to think about the greatness of God and so allow faith to build in their hearts.
+They were not overcoming stress, but caving it to it.